bripperg/tell_stories_CMU/final_project_BrentRipperger.md

-# Final Project: PennDOT Bridge Sustainability
+# Final Project: PennDOT Bridge Asset Management, Helping Maintain Sustainability
 ###### The story of how mainenance and innovation can lead to a better future